Skip to main content

 // j is the round-trip-stable JSON form

-That same JSON loads back via fingerprint.LoadPresetFromJSON and fingerprint.BuildPreset unmodified.
-So this is also how you snapshot a preset to disk for diffing across versions.
+The same JSON loads back through fingerprint.LoadPresetFromJSON and fingerprint.BuildPreset unmodified, so this is also the way to snapshot a preset to disk for diffing across versions.

 Picking a preset